bmc/ebook/README.md

 If you don't want to install the dependencies on your machine, you can create a Docker image to isolate them.
 Courtesy of [@szaffarano](https://github.com/szaffarano), there's a `./build-docker` script in the top-level directory.
-Just run it.
-(The first time you run it, the script will build a Docker image with all the dependencies, which can take some time.)

-If you don't want to bother with Docker, just keep reading.
+Instead of running `./build` to build your book, simply run `./build-docker`, instead.
+The first time you run it, the script will build a Docker image with all the dependencies.
+(This process can take some time.)

 ### Upgrading